CheronoK/Hypothyroidism-Prediction/README.md

 Please make sure to update tests as appropriate.

-For any other information, e=mail the repository owner mkibet14@gmail.com
+For any other information, e-mail the repository owner mkibet14@gmail.com

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)